Jindřich Staněk

-Jindřich Staněk (born 27 April 1996) is a Czech professional footballer who plays as a goalkeeper for Czech First League side Viktoria Plzeň and the Czech Republic.
+Jindřich Staněk (born 27 April 1996) is a Czech professional footballer who plays as a goalkeeper for Czech First League side Slavia Prague and the Czech Republic.

 Club career

 Early career and time in England

 Staněk started his career with Sparta Prague, appearing on the bench for the first team on three occasions in 2013.
 On 31 January 2014, he joined Premier League club Everton on a 2 1/2-year deal for an undisclosed fee.
 On 29 September 2015, Staněk joined Hyde United on a one-month loan deal, going on to make five appearances for the club.
 In June 2016, having made just two appearances on the bench for Everton, he was released by the club.

 Return to the Czech Republic

-In September 2016, Staněk joined Czech National Football League side Dynamo České Budějovice, having a loan spell with Třebíč in 2017.
-In January 2020, Staněk joined league rivals Viktoria Plzeň on loan.
+In September 2016, Staněk returned to the Czech Republic and signed for Dynamo České Budějovice, later being sent on loan with Třebíč in 2017.
+He made his Czech National Football League debut for České Budějovice on 24 September 2017 against FK Baník Sokolov.

+Staněk joined Viktoria Plzeň on loan in January 2020, making his league debut in a goalless draw against Baník Ostrava on 5 July.
+He signed for the club permanently on 3 January 2021, playing the entire 2020–21 Czech Cup final against Slavia Prague on 20 May, which Plzeň lost 1–0.
+At the end of the season, Staněk was shortlisted for the Best Player Award together with Adam Hložek and Tomáš Holeš, which Holeš went on to win.
+In July 2022, Staněk extended his contract with Viktoria Plzeň until 2025.

+On 5 January 2024, Staněk signed a contract with Slavia Prague until 2027 as part of a swap transfer with midfielders Lukáš Červ and Matěj Valenta.
+He made his league debut for the club in a goalless draw against Sparta Prague on 3 March 2024.